DaveParillo/intermediate-cpp/_sources/function-overloads/trailing-return.rst

 Added in C++11,
 the ``decltype`` type specifier yields the **type** of a specified expression, object, or literal value.
-We use decltype when we want to define a variable based on the result of an expression, but we don't want to use the expression to initialize the variables value.
+We use :cref:`decltype` when we want to define a variable based on the result of an expression, but we don't want to use the expression to initialize the variables value.
 For example:

 .. code-block:: cpp

    int i = 42;
-   decltype(i) j = i * 2;
+   decltype(i) j = i * 2.0;

-Similarly, there is a symmetry between auto and decltype:
+Similarly, there is a symmetry between the :cref:`auto specifier` and :cref:`decltype`:

 .. code-block:: cpp